Back to post

 Arts Corner

 Canright account manager Alexandra Sulack is an opera singer and voice teacher.
-She curates arts and wellness recommendations for you.
+She curates arts recommendations for you.

 If you have any other suggestions you’d like us to consider, send them to Alexandra at alexandra@canrightcommunications.com.